 Principal component analysis (PCA), also known as Karhunen-Loeve expansion, is a classical feature extraction and data representation technique widely used in the areas of pattern recognition and computer vision.
 Sirovich and Kirby [1], [2] first used PCA to efficiently represent pictures of human faces.
-They argued that any face image could be reconstructed approximately as a weighted sum of a small collection of images that define a facial basis (eigenimages), and a mean image of the face.
-Within this context, Turk and Pentland [3] presented the well-known Eigenfaces method for face recognition in 1991.
+Turk and Pentland [3] presented the well-known Eigenfaces method for face recognition in 1991.
 Since then, PCA has been widely investigated and has become one of the most successful approaches in face recognition [4], [5], [6], [7].
-Penev and Sirovich [8] discussed the problem of the dimensionality of the "face space" when eigenfaces are used for representation.
-Zhao and Yang [9] tried to account for the arbitrary effects of illumination in PCA-based vision SungYoung Lee systems by generating an analytically closedform formula of the covariance matrix for the case with a special lighting condition and then generalizing to an arbitrary illumination via an illumination equation.
 However, Wiskott et al. [10] pointed out that PCA could not capture even the simplest invariance unless this information is explicitly provided in the training data.
 They proposed a technique known as elastic bunch graph matching to overcome the weaknesses of PCA.
+Recently, two PCA-related methods, independent component analysis (ICA) and kernel principal component analysis (Kernel PCA) have been of wide concern.
+Bartlett et al. [11] and Draper et al. [12] proposed using ICA for face representation and found that it was better than PCA when cosines were used as the similarity measure (however, their performance was not significantly different if the Euclidean distance is used).
+Yang [14] used Kernel PCA for face feature extraction and recognition and showed that the Kernel